malaa1525/EllipticCurveFiniteFieldExplorer/README.md

 computes the discriminant modulo p;
 determines whether the curve is nonsingular modulo p;
 computes the number of points on E(F_p);
-lists the x-coordiantes of the affine points found on the curve.
-The y-coordinates can be easily found.
+lists the set of affine points found on the curve.

 **Mathematical background**
 For each x in F_p, the program computes x^3 + ax + b mod p.